SioKCronin/swarmopt/README.md

 # Swarm Baselines

-Swarm optimization refers to one of several variations of nature-inspired optimization algorithms/hueristics/meta-heuristics.
+Swarm optimization refers to one of several variations of nature-inspired optimization heuristics, including particle swarm optimization (PSO), presented by Eberhart and Kennedy in 1995.
+In addition to PSO variants, this branch of optimization has sprouted many blossoms, ranging from ant colony optimization (ACO) to the Krill herd algorithm (prepare yourself for an onlsaught of acroynyms).

+I've started this repo to provide high quality implemnetations in Python, organized by their application.
+My hope is that by including a wide variety I can help underscore the potential of stochastic process in optimization, and perhaps prime the canvas for algorithm innovation.

-These range from particle swarm optimization (PSO) variations to the Krill herd algorithm (prepare yourself for an onlsaught of acroynyms).
-While the implementations here represent a vast terrain of research, I have chosen to include this variety to underscore the potential of stochastic process in optimization.
-In the docs I have also included information on what sets each algorithm apart, and examples of when each have been applied.
+In the docs, I ahve included information on what sets each algorithm apart, and examples of when each might be best applied.

 ## Algorithms
 ### Single Objective